Electric BIke Security (3 steps)

 5. Lock up at home, even in your garage.

-Insurance can be a smart way to protect your investment and put your mind at ease.
+Insurance is the best way to protect your investment and put your mind at ease.

 You may find that your homeowners or renters insurance policy will cover your electric bicycle - make sure you check with them first.
 Different providers have different policies around electric bikes.

-If you would prefer to have a standalone policy to cover your bike that will not impact your homeowners or renters policies, consider two private insurers who specialize in dedicated bike policies: Markel and Velosurance.
+If you would prefer to have a standalone policy to cover your bike that will not impact your homeowners or renters policies, consider two private insurers who specialize in dedicated bike policies.
+We have partnered with Oyster to provide a tailored insurance option for ebike riders.

 Cameras won't stop a thief, but might help you recover your ebike.
 Security cameras can provide valuable evidence to the police that may aid with the recovery of your ebike, and conviction of a thief.
 Below are some ideas - you may have some solutions of your own you might wish to share with our team